anuragchakravarty/Codsoft/README.md

 6. The current score is displayed.
 7. The user is asked if they want to continue playing.
 8. The game ends when the user chooses 'N/n'.

+## 2. Password Generator Program

+Welcome to the Password Generator Program.
+This Program contains a simple, interactive command-line implementation of a password generator using Python.
+### Program Description
+1. Displays a welcome message and instructions.
+2. Provides menu options to generate a password or exit the program.
+3. Prompts the user to enter the desired password length (5 to 16 characters).
+4. Generates passwords based on length:
+5. Weak (5-8 characters): Numbers only.
+6. Better (9-12 characters): Lowercase letters and numbers.
+7. Strong (13-16 characters): Special characters, uppercase and lowercase letters, and numbers.
+8. Displays the generated password.
+9. Allows the user to generate another password or exit.